azme12/erp-order-platform-monorepo-microservices-/README.md

 docker compose ps
 ```

-Expected output: All services should show status "Up" and health "healthy" (if health checks are configured).
+**Expected Output:** All services should display status "Up" with health status "healthy" (when health checks are configured).

 #### Step 6: Test Service Health